liesnikov/extensible-elaborator/paper/main.md

 Others like Agda [@norellPracticalProgrammingLanguage2007] experimented more with features baked into the core of the type system, like sized types which brought their own solver infrastructure [@abelExtensionMartinLofType2016].
 Lean is a prominent example of a language that with bootstrapping [@mouraLeanTheoremProver2021] aims to bring more extensibility to the users [@leonardodemouraLeanMetaprogramming2021].

-All of the languages above make use of the notion of metavariables (also known as "existential variables" [@teamCoqProofAssistant2022, ch.
+All of the languages above make use of the notion of metavariables (also known as "existential variables" [@teamCoqProofAssistant2022, chap.
 2.2.1]) to represent an as of yet unknown part of the term.
 Solving of metavariables is part of a process called elaboration, which turns user-friendly syntax into principled core syntax.
 We propose a new architecture for an extensible elaborator for dependently-typed languages.
 The idea is to provide an API that allows users to tap into the elaboration procedure with their own custom solvers that can manipulate metavariables and constraints placed on them.

 Contributions:

 * We propose a new design blueprint for an extensible language.
 It supports type classes, implicit arguments, implicit coercions, and tactic arguments.
 * We provide a suite of solvers in lieu of common solvers like conversion checker in Agda.
 * We suggest a new view on metavariables as communication channels for the solvers.
-* We implement a prototype of a dependently-typed langauge with implicit arguments, type classes, etc. \todo{be honest about implementation}
+* We implement a prototype of a dependently-typed language with implicit arguments, type classes, etc.\todo{be honest about implementation}

 We hope this goes towards understanding the art and science of implementing dependently-typed languages.
 Making the implementations of different features of the language more independent.